mrxrsd/arpl/README.md

 - **Pattern matching** support for elegant value handling
 - **Type-safe error handling** without exceptions
 - **Functional programming** friendly design

-## Type Features

-### Either<L,R>

-- `Left(L value)` - Creates a new Either instance containing a left value
-- `Right(R value)` - Creates a new Either instance containing a right value
-- `IsLeft` - Indicates if the instance contains a left value
-- `IsRight` - Indicates if the instance contains a right value
-- `Match` - Pattern matching for transforming or handling the contained value
-- `MatchAsync` - Asynchronous pattern matching for handling the contained value
-- `Map` - Transforms the right value using a mapping function (if present)
-- `MapAsync` - Transforms the right value using an async mapping function (if present)

-### SResult<R>

-- `Success(R value)` - Creates a new success result
-- `Error(Error value)` - Creates a new error result
-- `IsSuccess` - Indicates if the result represents success
-- `IsFail` - Indicates if the result represents an error
-- `SuccessValue` - Gets the success value
-- `ErrorValue` - Gets the error value
-- `Match` - Pattern matching for transforming or handling the result
-- `MatchAsync` - Asynchronous pattern matching for handling the result
-- `Map` - Transforms the success value using a mapping function (if present)
-- `MapAsync` - Transforms the success value using an async mapping function (if present)

 ## Getting Started 🏃